matcastellan/TVCG-Attention-Prediction/README.md

 - run python/process_section_ii_data.py.
 - Press the “Load VR” button.
 - Navigate to the extracted folder (which should contain subfolders 1-16) and select it.
 The code should reorganize the data into a single CSV.
-For your convenience, this has been included (data/full_data_sec_ii.csv).

 This file contains a lot of extra information that is not needed for the Gaze Visualizer.

 To speed up import time, run python/reduce_sec_ii_data.py, and only include the following categories:
 1. AR_VR
 2. User
 3. Time